 Colorado Farm Brewery

-Eight decades and four generations ago, Ray Coody homesteaded land that has grown from a sustainable family farm into the Colorado Malting Company and most recently into the Colorado Farm Brewery.
+Eight decades and four generations ago, Ray Cody homesteaded land that has grown from a sustainable family farm into the Colorado Malting Company and most recently into the Colorado Farm Brewery.
 The Colorado Malting Company sells their malt to roughly 35 companies around the world including some big names like Sierra Nevada Brewing Company, New Belgium Brewing Company and Goose Island Beer Company and local names like the San Luis Valley Brewing Company, Square Peg Brewery, Crestone Brewery and Three Barrel Brewing Company.

 The Colorado Farm Brewery opened in 2017 and uses barley, rye, hops, artesian well water and a strain of yeast native to the property that are grown, harvested, processed, brewed and served on the property.
 Founder of the malting company and head brewer, Josh Cody, spearheads the operation.
-Cody is passionate about the craft and his businesses that supports his wife, three sons and three daughter, ranging from 2 to 12 years old.
+Cody is passionate about the craft and his businesses that supports his wife, three sons and three daughters, ranging from 2 to 12 years old.
 It’s a family operation today that is reminiscent of its past.
 A collar from the mule, that was used to clear the land of chico bushes for the original farm, that belonged to Josh’s grandfather hangs next to the bar.
 The bar itself, along with the tables, countertops and wood trim, are crafted from a single tree that grew on the property until a gust of wind knocked it over.

 With 10 beers on tap and Root Beer, they feature indoor and outdoor seating with horseshoes, a kids play park, rotating food options, live music and incredible views!
 The Colorado Farm Brewery is an immersive experience you’ll want to see.